Thin Film Transistors (TFTs)

 TFT with RIE’d Copper Interconnection

-A complete a-Si:H TFT with the source and drain regions composed of copper and molybdenum.
+A complete a-Si:H TFT with the source and drain regions composed of Cu and Mo.

 ESCA of Hydrogen Plasma Exposed SiNx Surfaces